OpenMDAO/OpenMDAO-Framework/docs/getting-started/install.rst

   openmdao test

-Once you have completed installation and testing, you're ready to move on to use OpenMDAO.
-When you're finished using the environment you've created, you can leave it by activating another env, or simply typing:
+Once you have completed installation and testing, you're ready to use OpenMDAO.
+When you're finished using the environment that you've created, you can leave it by activating another env or simply typing:

 ::